 One of the key issues in the basic structure of the light dependent resistor or photocell is its material’s resistance.

-This enables the maximization of the exposed area along with the reduction in the levels of the spurious resistance which in turn results in the enhancement of the gains by contracting the distance between the two contacts of the photoresistors and making it small.
+This enables the maximization of the exposed area along with the reduction in the levels of the spurious resistance which in turn results in the enhancement of the gain by contracting the distance between the two contacts of the photoresistors and making it small.

 There is also a possibility of the usage of the semiconductor material such as polycrystalline semiconductor depositing it on a substrate.
 One of the substrates which can be used for this is ceramic.
 This enables the light dependent resistor to be of low cost.